Akshaygothe/Python-Project/README.md

 First, we have to select range in between of numbers.
 Then we can try few attempts to guess the number using instruction provided by opponent.

 # Project 2: Rock Paper Sciessors
+In this project,
+User is playing Rock Paper Sciessors with computer.
+At a time they are making their choice of either Rock, Paper, or Sciessors.
+As, Rock beats sciessor, Sciessor beats Paper and Paper beats Rock.
+Using this observations result is declared.

 # Project 3: Hangman